rohittiwari-dev/mrenv/README.md

 ### Client/Server Security

-SuperEnv can protect server-only variables from being accessed on the client:
+greatenv can protect server-only variables from being accessed on the client:

 ```typescript
 // Setup